PrabalPratik/WeatherApp/README.md

 # Weather App

 A modern, responsive weather application built with React that provides real-time weather information and forecasts.
-The app includes PWA (Progressive Web App) support for offline functionality and can be installed on mobile devices.

 ## Features

 - **Real-time Weather Data**: Get current weather conditions for any location